Mu2e/Offline/DQMHelpers/README.md

 ```

 TGraphs vs EWT or subrun, and `*LastEwt` rolling snapshots, are live-monitor
 objects (`fillLivePlots: true` in the online modules).
-They are not booked by
+The collector leaves
-the offline analyzers or the collector, so they are not in the files that get
+`fillLivePlots` false, so they are not in the files that get `hadd`'d.
-`hadd`'d.

 ### Per-sector occupancy